El Dorado: Pedro de Ursúa and Aguirre

 In 1550, Charles V ordered the suspension of all expeditions while a debate was held in Spain on their legitimacy.
-This official suspension lasted nearly a decade, until in 1559, Pedro de Ursúa received permission from the Viceroy of Peru to equip an expedition to the Amazon.
-The fabled El Dorado was, by now, widely believed to be among the Peruvian settlers who lay in the lands of the Omagua.
-The stories of the European explorers had been corroborated by a band of indigenous Brazilians who had lately arrived in the Peruvian town of Chachapoyas, having traveled upstream along the Amazon.
-They said that they had been among the Omagua, and spoke of "the inestimable value of their riches, and the vastness of their trading".
-Fired by these reports, Ursúa assembled a force of 370 Spaniards, embarking with a flotilla of small boats on 26 September 1560.
+The suspension lasted nearly a decade, until 1559, when Pedro de Ursúa received permission from the Viceroy of Peru to equip an expedition to the Amazon.
+By then, many Peruvian settlers believed that the fabled El Dorado lay among the Omagua.
+Accounts from earlier European explorers had been supported by a group of Indigenous Brazilians who had recently arrived in the Peruvian town of Chachapoyas, having travelled upstream along the Amazon.
+They said that they had been among the Omagua and spoke of "the inestimable value of their riches, and the vastness of their trading".
+Encouraged by these reports, Ursúa assembled a force of 370 Spaniards and departed with a flotilla of small boats on 26 September 1560.

-A secondary purpose of the expedition was to find employment for the idle veterans of recent civil wars; among them was Lope de Aguirre, a disgraced former soldier who had no interest in El Dorado and little motive for loyalty to his superiors.
-On 1 January 1561, Aguirre led a mutiny against the leaders of the expedition.
-The mutineers killed Pedro de Ursúa and elected Fernando de Guzman, a Spanish nobleman, as their "lord and prince".
-A few months later, Aguirre had Guzman assassinated and assumed command.
+A secondary purpose of the expedition was to provide employment for the idle veterans of recent civil wars; among them was Lope de Aguirre, a disgraced former soldier who had no interest in El Dorado and little loyalty to his superiors.
+On 1 January 1561, Aguirre led a mutiny against the expedition's leaders.
+The mutineers killed Pedro de Ursúa and elected Fernando de Guzmán, a Spanish nobleman, as their "lord and prince".
+A few months later, Aguirre had Guzmán assassinated and assumed command.
 The quest for El Dorado was abandoned, and the mutineers sailed down the Amazon with the intention of conquering Peru.
-They reached the ocean and sailed north, before landing at Borburata and marching overland towards the Andes.
-At Barquisimeto, the journey came to an end when Aguirre was killed by his own men.
+They reached the ocean and sailed north before landing at Borburata and marching overland towards the Andes.
+The journey ended at Barquisimeto, where Aguirre was killed by his own men.

-Martín de Poveda and Jimenez de Quesada
+Martín de Poveda and Jiménez de Quesada

-In 1566, a new expedition was launched from Peru, led by Martín de Poveda and accompanied by Pedro Maraver de Silva and Diego Soleto.
-They travelled north along the Andes from Chachapoyas to Bogotá, finally determining that El Dorado was not to be found anywhere within this region.
-However, information received from the natives along the route now pointed towards the eastern llanos as the site of the legendary city.
+In 1566, a new expedition was launched from Peru under Martín de Poveda, accompanied by Pedro Maraver de Silva and Diego Soleto.
+They travelled north along the Andes from Chachapoyas to Bogotá, eventually concluding that El Dorado was not to be found in the region.
+Information received from Indigenous people along the route instead pointed towards the eastern llanos as the site of the legendary city.

-Meanwhile, Jiménez de Quesada had taken up residence in New Granada, and had been appointed adelantado of the colony.
-Enthused by the arrival of Martín de Poveda's troops, and their news that El Dorado lay to the east, Quesada obtained permission from the king to conquer and explore the eastern plains.
-He departed in December 1569, with an army of 300 Spaniards and 1500 slaves.
-Nothing was heard of him for two and a half years, when he reportedly was returning to Bogotá with only 50 surviving soldiers and 30 slaves, having "made no settlement and ... achieved nothing".
+Meanwhile, Jiménez de Quesada had settled in New Granada, where he had been appointed adelantado of the colony.
+Encouraged by the arrival of Martín de Poveda's troops and their report that El Dorado lay to the east, Quesada obtained permission from the king to conquer and explore the eastern plains.
+He departed in December 1569 with an army of 300 Spaniards and 1,500 Indigenous people, including Christian converts and mestizos.
+Nothing was heard from him for two and a half years, until he reportedly returned to Bogotá with only 50 surviving soldiers and 30 Indigenous people, having "made no settlement and ... achieved nothing".